juergenpabel/circuitpython-escpos-server/README.md

 ![Picture of setup with more details](https://raw.githubusercontent.com/juergenpabel/circuitpython-escpos-server/master/resources/images/setup_detail.jpg)

 The PicoW is powered using 24VDC provided by the printer (an Epson TM-T20II) via the DK-/Drawer-Kick-Connector; V+ (Pin 4) and GND (Pin 6) are sent into a step-down converter that provides 5V per USB.
-The PicoW plugs into the step-down converter and exposes a USB host port via GPIO (a new feature in CircuitPython 9) and connects to the USB interface on the printer (for sending ESC/POS prinbt jobs).
-This setup allows for a printer installation using only power (and WiFi).
+The PicoW plugs into the step-down converter and exposes a USB host port via GPIO (a new feature for the PicoW in CircuitPython 9) and connects to the USB interface on the printer (for sending ESC/POS prinbt jobs).
+This setup allows for a printer installation using only one power cord (and WiFi).

 # FAQ